Mediation in Employment Law Disputes in Ontarioachkarlaw-admin

 While a party can self-represent at a mediation, a legal professional may have the experience and knowledge to navigate the particular matter in a way that is in the best interest of the party, keeping all relevant issues considered.

-If you have an upcoming mediation or are wondering whether mediation is right for you in your matter, our team of experienced legal professionals at Achkar Law can help.
+If you have an upcoming mediation or are wondering whether mediation is right for you in your matter, our team of experienced workplace lawyers at Achkar Law can help.
 Contact us by phone toll-free at 1 (800) 771-7882 or email us at [email protected] and we would be happy to assist.